Bug report #3605

-#4 Updated by Mathieu Pellerin - nIRV over 9 years ago
+#4 Updated by Mathieu Pellerin - nIRV almost 10 years ago

 The user who complained should probably file a ticket and have a discussion surrounding his specific needs and possibilities to enhance the legend.
 But again, at the risk of repeating myself, I don't see this user's corner case as a valid reason to break away from qgis' long time established behavior :)